robot-xliff-farmer/bem-components/README.md

 When developing new tests to speed up local execution:

-1. Install and run ""\> or ""\>.
+1. Install and run [Selenium Server](http://docs.seleniumhq.org/download/) or [PhantomJS](http://phantomjs.org/).
 2. In the `.gemini.yml` file, change the `gridUrl` option to `http://localhost:4444/`.
 3. [Run the tests](#run-test).

-For more information about using `Gemini` with various backends, read the article ""\>.
+For more information about using `Gemini` with various backends, read the article [Gemini quick start](https://ru.bem.info/tools/testing/gemini/).

 **Note:** You need to save screenshots from SauceLabs in the repository.
 This helps to avoid discrepancies when rendering fonts.

 Before commiting new or modified reference images, you must:

 1. Make sure the images are correct.
 To find differences between the old and new versions, use the Araxis Merge utility or something similar.
-2. Use ""\> to compress the images (this is the most effective tool for compressing images as of May, 2014).
+2. Use [ImageOptim](http://imageoptim.com/) to compress the images (this is the most effective tool for compressing images as of May, 2014).

 <a name="template-tests"></a>